Ambient or Classic Custom in Ear Monitors: Choosing the Right Customs for You

 These are all great questions that are part of a common dilemma.
-We see Musicians often seeking advice on social media and the responses are always well-meaning, but more often than not are usually quick opinions that miss a few of the crucial factors that can significantly impact your on-stage experience, and also lack the context of how that might impact your hearing and performance.
+Musicians often turn to social media for advice, and while responses are usually well-meaning, they’re often quick-fire opinions.
+Most of the time, they miss a few key factors that can shape your on-stage experience — and overlook how those choices might affect your hearing and performance long-term.

-So in this blog post, we aim to demystify the choice between ambient and classic in ear monitors based on our many gigs using our classic and ambient custom in ear monitors.
-As session players and engineers here in the UK, we aim to provide you with some real-world insights that go beyond opinion, spec sheets, brand preferences and budgets.
-So this advice applies to all manufacturers and all styles of ambient in ears!
+As session players and engineers here in the UK, we're sharing real-world insights that go beyond opinion, spec sheets, brand preferences and budgets.
+This advice applies to all manufacturers, and all styles of ambient in-ears — regardless of who made them.

 What is 'Ambience' and what are Ambient Custom In Ear Monitors?